nikepol/cypress-csv2html-plugin/README.md

 <h2 align=center> cypress-csv2html-plugin </h2>
 <p align="center">

-A simple plugin to wrap a CSV file into HTML, this plugin also generates a **data-cy**
+A simple plugin to wrap a CSV file into HTML, this plugin also generates a **data-test**

 ## Installation